Bug report #11037

 Works fine with PostGis View.

-#2 Updated by Loïc BARTOLETTI almost 6 years ago
+#2 Updated by Loïc BARTOLETTI about 6 years ago

 Here a project with spatialite data.